 A dog is stuffed into a backpack and worn by the pet parent as he base-jumps off a cliff.
 A dog is hooked up to a sling line and is dangling precariously, thousands of feet above a mountain’s jagged edge, as the owner pulls him over a crevasse.
 Here’s the kicker, this isn’t a rescue operation, this is for the owner’s pleasure!
 Should dogs be forced to participate in extreme sports?
 Dogs and people are social animals, but risking your own life is different than risking someone else’s.
-I recently saw a dog in tow on a rock climbing expedition, hooked up to a line and in the backpack of a rock climber as he scaled a sheer rock face.
+I recently saw a dog in tow on a rock-climbing expedition, hooked up to a line and in the backpack of a rock climber as he scaled a sheer rock face.
 Another time, I watched a hang gliding dog, and even a hang gliding service dog.
-Is this morally correct or healthy for the dog?
+Is this moral, ethical or healthy for a dog?
 Where does society draw the line and what constitutes as unnecessary, abusive or cruel?
 Do nonhuman animals have rights?
 These are the questions we must explore.

 Countless sports take place all over the world that are not in the pet’s or animal’s best interests, this includes but is not limited to, the Iditarod, dog racing, horse racing/polo, some extreme dog agility sports and other extreme sports where the welfare of the animal does not come first and foremost.
 I do not support dog or animal sports in the name of “tradition.”